Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_intelligence_model/output.md

-### Current Progress on AI Emotional Intelligence Model Development
+### Updated Progress on AI Emotional Intelligence Model Development

 1. **Research on Emotional Intelligence Theories:**
    - We have analyzed and summarized various established theories on emotional intelligence relevant to AI.
 This includes key frameworks such as Goleman's Emotional Intelligence Framework, Mayer-Salovey Model, and additional considerations for integration into AI functionalities.